The Art of the North American Indians - Thames and Hudson

 Description

-Today, still an independent, family-run publisher, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2,000 printed titles.
-It publishes high-quality collectible books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The company is also expanding its list of children's books.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the leading global publishers of illustrated books with over 2,000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: arts (fine arts, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

-Seeking to continue packaging collector’s editions in second print runs and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house with offices in London and New York in autumn 1949.
+Desiring to continue packaging collector’s editions in second print runs and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house with offices in London and New York in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-The company’s strong belief in the longevity of books remained evident, with the title remaining in print until 1971.
-Also in the first year of publication was *Out of My Later Years* by Albert Einstein, an early indicator of the program’s scope.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The company’s strong belief in the longevity of books was evident from the start, with the title remaining in print until 1971.
+Also in the first year, Albert Einstein’s *Out of My Later Years* was published, an early indicator of the program’s scope.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of London’s book publishing industry.
 The manufacturing facility remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.

 The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.

-Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
+Today, Thames & Hudson is a recognizable international brand that symbolizes British publishing.
 They offer thousands of original book titles, many of which are luxurious collector’s editions.

 Attributes / Details